perticascatalin/Research/Permutation/tickets.md

 Task: Basic documentation for all figures

+TICKET 31

+Date Issued: 6.06

+STATUS: not started

+Task: Verify correctness for debugger whole batch comparator experiment

-STATS: 18 out of 30 solved
+STATS: 18 out of 31 solved